Lesson 1: Intro to Serial

 So, how can we design and implement a computer program to communicate with Arduino via serial?
 To answer this, let’s decompose serial communication into three high-level layers:

-• Application layer: How do applications communicate together using serial?
-Aha, this is the key question for this sub-section!
+• Application layer: How do applications communicate with each other using serial?
+This is the key question—and the answer is completely up to you!

-The answer—for better or worse—is completely up to you!
 If you’re writing serial communication code for both devices (the application on Arduino and the application on your computer), you get to decide how these applications communicate—you’re in complete control.
-There are, however, some important considerations, including: binary vs. ASCII-encoded data, message formatting, handshaking, and message acknowledgments (call-and-response).
+There are, however, some important considerations: binary vs. ASCII-encoded data, message formatting, handshaking, and message acknowledgments (call-and-response).

 Binary vs. ASCII-encoded data